peplau/AI-Content-Profiler/README.md

    1. Profile Card Value

 > [!TIP]
-> To ensure the best results when building your Profiles, make sure to include meaningful content on each of these field.
+> To ensure the best results when building your Profiles, make sure to include meaningful content in each of these fields.

 <hr/>